projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 =======================
 Create a Windows 10 image which includes two steps:

 #.
-Re-generate an ISO that includes virtio-win drivers and the Windows graphics drivers that were pre-installed
+Re-generate an ISO that includes winvirtio or virtio-win drivers and the Windows graphics drivers that were pre-installed
    from the original Windows ISO.

 #.
 Install Windows 10 onto the virtual disk.